xezno/Zip2Mat/README.md

 Zip2Mat currently features:

+- Automatically extracts & moves all of your files into the right place so that you don't have to
+- Bulk importing: drag & drop multiple zip files so that you can batch import textures
+- Converts textures into .tga images (Source 2 likes these more than jpegs or pngs or whatever)
+- Support for the 'VR Simple' shader
 - A super simple, intuitive interface
-- Support for the 'VR Simple' shader
 - Tested & works with CC0Textures, TextureCan, TextureHaven, among others (most of the [3dassets.one](https://3dassets.one/) results should work without issue)
-- Automatically extracts & moves all of your files into the right place so that you don't have to

 In the near future, Zip2Mat will allow you to:

-- Convert textures into .tga images (Source 2 likes these more than jpegs or pngs or whatever)
 - Normalize file names (so that your project folder isnt a mess)
-- Drag & drop multiple zip files so that you can batch import textures

 ## Why?